-ISM 4323 Information Systems Security and Compliance (2).
+ISM 4323 Information Systems Security (IS) (1).
 Provides knowledge and skills to protect enterprise assets by mitigating IS/IT related security risks.
 Exposure to IS/IT security regulations and compliance, security policies, and incident response.
-Prerequisites: A grade of "C" or higher in CGS 3300 or equivalent, 60 credit hours earned.
-Corequisite: ISM 4220.
+Prerequisites: 45 credit hours earned; Business students only, Corequisite: ISM4220.